-By Ann-Marie Adams | @annmarieadams
+By Ann-Marie Adams, Ph.D. | @annmarieadams

+Life is full of turning points, moments when certain aspects of the human dimension hinges on a single crucial choice.
 April 4, 2014 was a turning point for me as a Christian.

 Since visiting different churches as a child, I found many pastors don’t often preach about the Holy Spirit.
-After much thought, I had questions: how will we know when God come?
+After much thought, I had questions: how will we know when God comes?
 The Bible says in 1 Thessalonians 5 verse 2 that God will come “like a thief in the night.”
 But those who are evil and want to persecute Christians can come just like a thief in the night, right?

 On my journey toward edification, I arrived in Hartford.
-That’s because I wasn’t able to find a church that dealt directly with the daily battle for souls.
+That’s because I wasn’t able to find a church elswhere that dealt directly with the daily battle for souls.
 I didn’t find a church that comforted me in a time of spiritual warfare instigated by outside forces, wrestling with high principalities during presidential election seasons.
 I believe some pastors lack sufficient knowledge about the Holy Spirit and therefore fail to impart fully the essence of the Trinity: God, the Son and the Holy Spirit.

 As a historian, I was forced to trace this disconnect between these pastors and the biblical events happening in these times: spiritual warfare, diseases, heathens persecuting Christians at night by disrupting prayer time, interfering with reading the Bible, interrupting church attendance, theft and destruction of property, beatings, torture, incitement of hate and other forms of harassment.

-Dr. Ann-Marie Adams is an award-winning journalist and a historian.
+Dr. Ann-Marie Adams is an award-winning journalist and historian.
 She has worked for the Hartford Courant, the Washington Post, People magazine, Fox News and NBC 4 New York.
 She received a Ph.D. from Howard University and teaches U.S. History. @annmarieadams

 Photo Courtesy of Fairmount Christians.org.